CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 </dictionary>
 ```

-To get you started, let's assume the expression body looks something like this
+To get you started, let's assume the query body looks something like this:

 ```xquery
 xquery version "3.1";